LMAISolutions/devcontainers-for-isolation/README.md

 # Using Devcontainers for AI-assisted agile development

-This repo exists to demonstrate how to use devcontainers to isolated AI written code from your workstation.
+This repo exists to demonstrate how to use devcontainers to isolate AI written code from your workstation.

 It is based on the [playbook here](https://github.com/mikegehard/ai-assisted-agile-development/blob/main/playbooks/ai-generated-code-execution.md).